 In the Indiana Uplands, hundreds of high school students are gaining real-world work experiences through student-run businesses.
 Schools, students, and employer partners are working together to redefine work-based learning across the Uplands region.
 From manufacturing to printing, and from machining to coffee shops, teenagers are thriving as employees, leaders, and entrepreneurs.
 They are gaining employability skills and experience with real work environments to help develop career interests and skills to pursue further upon graduation.

 Each Uplands student-run business has its own personality and has been developed within the context of the local community.
 Avoiding a one-size-fits-all approach, student-run businesses have partnered with local employers that provide guidance, feedback, and mentorship.
 Armed with employer insights and business plans, these student-run businesses are embedded within regional high schools.
 In this model, instead of learning by watching, students learn by doing.
-Students are learning customer service, design, production, marketing, teamwork, and public speaking skills.
+Students are learning logistics, customer service, design, production, marketing, teamwork, and public speaking skills.
 This hands-on approach, in which students “fail forward” and learn from mistakes, has resulted in a much deeper understanding of the real world of work—and the powerful combination of hard and soft skills needed in the Uplands workforce.

 Brown County High School